skmishraoracle/langgraph/docs/docs/concepts/persistence.md

 If the checkpointer is used with asynchronous graph execution (i.e. executing the graph via `.ainvoke`, `.astream`, `.abatch`), asynchronous versions of the above methods will be used (`.aput`, `.aput_writes`, `.aget_tuple`, `.alist`).

 !!! note Note
-    For running your graph asynchronously, you can use `InMemorySaver`, or async versions of Sqlite/Postgres checkpointers -- `AsyncSqliteSaver` / `AsyncPostgresSaver` checkpointers.
+    For running your graph asynchronously, you can use `InMemorySaver`, or async versions of Sqlite/Postgres/Oracle checkpointers -- `AsyncSqliteSaver` / `AsyncPostgresSaver` / `AsyncOracleCheckpointer` checkpointers.

 ### Serializer